 The wholesome in the context of contemporary art seems not to be of interest anymore for quite some time.
 Why then make a topic about it?
 Well, we kind of think that the wholesome should have a comeback, starting from a personal level at least.

 ‘Being wholesome’ in internet language is being used to describe people and situations who are happy, nice and comforting in a way.
-Since we have been forced to be calmer than usual in the last couple of months, ate our veggies and did some yoga self-care, most of us at least tried to become the most wholesome version of themselves bearing in mind that this radical shift from the daily consumption of this cheap vinegar-tasting white wine at gallery openings to the daily dose of charcoal spirulina goji berries fresh orange juice could possibly change the way we think and work, and eventually produce art.
+Since we have been forced to be calmer than usual in the last couple of months, ate our veggies and did some yoga self-care, most of us at least tried to become the most wholesome version of themselves bearing in mind that this radical shift from the daily consumption of this cheap vinegar-tasting white wine at gallery openings to the charcoal-infused liquid of your choice could possibly change the way we think and work, and eventually produce art.

 There are historically a few different conceptions regarding calmness in relation to (artistic) production.
 Stefan Zweig claims that calmness is the only true force of creation since though the absence of constant outside stimuli you start feeling yourself and become wholesome.
 In his infamous book about Marie Antoinette he is applying this idea to a moment where Marie Antoinette, most probably the least wholesome person in history, is forced to take a break from her lavish lifestyle by the doom of the revolution, locked up in the Conciergerie in Paris waiting for her trial.
 And this is the point where for the first time in the eyes of Stefan Zweig she gained a clear, strong character, and was finally able to tap into the full potential of her personality.